The PMP® Exam is Changing on 2 January 2021

 |Start updating existing questions and develop new questions for Simulator 6.1 to meet new ECO guidelines||2019-10-31|

 |Publish the updated Simulator 6.1 with three or four full exams||2020-September|

 |Begin to migrate customers with active subscriptions from Simulator 6.0 to Simulator 6.1 (May take up to 1 week to complete)||2021-01-02|

 |Gather feedback and lessons learned from actual exam takers||2021-01-02 - 2021-02-28|

 |Continue the development of additional exams for Simulator 6.1||2021-03-01|

-Please note that the initial release of Simulator 6.1 will only have TWO or THREE full exams.
+Please note that the initial release of Simulator 6.1 will only have three or four full exams.
 Once published we are going to wait until March 2021 until the next exam will be developed and published in order to gather feedback and lessons learned from our students so that we can incorporate that into Simulator 6.1.

 Customers of Simulator 6.0 who have an active subscription on 31 December 2020 will be migrated to Simulator 6.1 and receive a complimentary 90-day access.
 Please note that customers who purchased their Simulator 6.0 before 2020-01-01 -- so over 12 months before the change -- but then never activated their simulator will NOT be automatically upgraded to Simulator 6.1.
 This group of customers can request the update simply by writing to support.